ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 ### Closeness

-Closeness centrality (or closeness) of a node is a measure of centrality in a network, calculated as the reciprocal of the sum of the length of the shortest paths between the node and all other nodes in the graph.
+<div align="justify"> Closeness centrality (or closeness) of a node is a measure of centrality in a network, calculated as the reciprocal of the sum of the length of the shortest paths between the node and all other nodes in the graph.
 A protein with high closeness, compared to the average closeness of the network, will be central to the regulation of other proteins but with some proteins not influenced by its activity.
-A signaling network with a very high average closeness is more likely to be organized in functional units or modules, whereas a signaling network with very low average closeness will behave more likely as an open cluster of proteins connecting different regulatory modules (Scardoni et al. 2009).
+A signaling network with a very high average closeness is more likely to be organized in functional units or modules, whereas a signaling network with very low average closeness will behave more likely as an open cluster of proteins connecting different regulatory modules (Scardoni et al. 2009).</div>

     Vertex$Closeness <- normalize(closeness(g))